 When I set a goal just about a year ago to do something beyond just occasional writing with The Healthy Home Economist blog, I had not a clue what I was in for (and I really mean it when I say, “not a clue”).
 This past year has brought into my life so many new friendships and greatly deepened existing ones.

-We roasted two ducks for Christmas dinner this year, and I made a ton of duck broth from them.
+We roasted two ducks for Christmas dinner this year, and after we picked them clean, I made a ton of homemade bone broth too.
 As luck would have it, I was able to source them for the fantastic price.
-For such a gourmet dinner choice, they turned out less expensive than the local chickens I buy!
+For such a gourmet dinner choice plus the duck broth, they turned out less expensive than the local chickens I buy!

 Nothing could be further from the truth!

 Let’s start this New Year by debunking a glass of OJ as the Holy Grail of a healthy breakfast,

 One of the holiday traditions in our home is eating soaked waffles on Christmas morning after all the presents have been opened.
 In past years, I have always used the waffle recipe from Nourishing Traditions cookbook.
 I dutifully soaked the freshly ground, whole wheat, einkorn or spelt flour in buttermilk, yogurt, or kefir the night before and whipped up the batter in the morning.